lindbrook/cholera/docs/notes/references.md

 Liza Picard.
 2006. *Victorian London: The Life of A City, 1840-1870*.
 New York: St Martin’s Press.

+Robert Skidelsky.
+2018. *Money and Government: The Past and Future of Economics*.
+New Haven: Yale University Press.

 John Snow.
 1855. *On The Mode Of Communication Of Cholera*.
 London: John Churchill.